Marketplaces: The New Art Fair

 These marketplaces often emphasize the local aspect of the creative product and participating small businesses.
 They are often in unique spaces, design collectives, decorated warehouses, breweries, and more.
 Space is a part of the design and lures to visit the marketplace.

-They tend to occur around the holidays as they pair nicely with gift buying but can be found throughout the entire year.
-Its a update on the art fair that doesn’t involve entire weekends outside in a white plastic tent and the craft fair that’s held in a florescence lit elementary school gymnasium full of banquet tables.
-Its highly curated and involves high quality merchandise where engagement and creativity are key.
+They tend to occur around the holidays as they pair nicely with gift buying, but can be found throughout the entire year.
+It’s an update on the art fair that doesn’t involve entire weekends outside in a white plastic tent and the craft fair that’s held in a fluorescence lit elementary school gymnasium full of banquet tables.
+It’s highly curated and involves high-quality merchandise where engagement and creativity are key.
 They can last as short as a day or a couple months.

-So, while you may have heard of a few marketplaces or attended a few yourself, if you are an enterprising small business, this is something that has been around for many years, they actually started in the 1990’s, but have become trendy in the local Twin Cities over the past few years.
+So, while you may have heard of a few marketplaces or attended a few yourself, if you are an enterprising small business, this is something that has been around for many years.
+The marketplace model actually started in the 1990s but has become trendy in the local Twin Cities over the past few years.
 They are definitely something you should get involved with if you haven’t already.

 Featured makers are less about art and more about small goods.
-Think along the lines of jewelry, specialty clothing lines, accessories and handmade gifting items.
-Its about fine craftsmanship with specialty items in mind and quality is key.
-For example, its less about paintings and more about what product your painting or can be turned into, a cosmetic bag, a printed apparel item, a scarf, etc.
+Think along the lines of jewelry, specialty clothing lines, accessories, and handmade gifting items.
+It’s about fine craftsmanship with specialty items in mind and quality is key.
+For example, it’s less about paintings and more about what product your painting or can be turned into, a cosmetic bag, a printed apparel item, a scarf, etc.

-As a participating business or artist, cross promotion is also important as the audience of one small local shop may attend to see their new product but can quickly find other vendors and artisans they love too.
+As a participating business or artist, cross-promotion is also important as the audience of one small local shop may attend, but can quickly find other vendors and artisans they love too.
 Promoting the marketplace or pop up you are participating in is key to success.

 What are some of your favorite marketplaces you frequent?
 And for artisans and small businesses who have participated, what have been your experiences as participating vendors?